Lagranje/Sound-Game/README.md

 # Sound Game which reacts on keys press
 ![screenshot of the game](./doc/1screen.png)
-## Libraries that were used to develop
+## Libraries that were used to develop:
 ### Howler.js to implement sound effects
 ### Paper.js to implement animations
 # Try it out